puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/files.md

 # Files

-A regular Windows filelisting. artemis uses the [walkdir](https://crates.io/crates/walkdir) crate to recursively walk the files and directories on the system.
+A regular Windows filelisting.
+Artemis uses the [walkdir](https://crates.io/crates/walkdir) crate to recursively walk the files and directories on the system.
 If hashing or `PE` parsing is enabled this will update the `Last Accessed` timestamps on files since the native OS APIs are used